-We are writing to give you a brief update on the Families First Coronavirus Response Act (FFCRA).
-Yesterday, the U.S. Department of Labor (DOL) issued “Questions and Answers” for employees and employers on the FFCRA.
+The Department of Labor (DOL) has issued “Questions and Answers” for employees and employers on the federal Families First Coronavirus Response Act (FFCRA).
 These guidelines can be found here:

-Today, the DOL published the model notice for employers to use to educate their employees about the FFCRA’s provisions.
+The DOL has also published the model notice for employers to use to educate their employees about the FFCRA’s provisions.
 The model notice can be found here: